chaosifier/ConsoleTyper/README.md

 # ConsoleTyper
-A simple console based typing game/test to improve/asses your typing speed.
+A simple console based typing game to improve or test your typing speed and accuracy.

 Feautres :
 - Random sentence mode